GianniMS/BB.Iron-Man/README.md

-# Hogeschool Rotterdam Building Block Iron Man
+# Button Clicker | CMGT Hogeschool Rotterdam
-The code for my Iron Man building block.
-A simple button-click based game using Javascript.
+This is the code for a simple button clicker game I made using Typescript.
+The first person to click the button five times wins.
+The winning side will have their flag raised on the device I made.
+I made this for my studies at CMGT Hogeschool Rotterdam.

-Feel free to take a look!
+Take a look!
-- GMS
+- GianniMS